 The installation of new decorative features such as shutters, inlaid tile, or other applied architectural decoration is not recommended.
 Without proper evidence to suggest that they existed historically, these features would be conjectural and could create a false sense of history.
+Additionally, these new decorative features may not be compatible with the historic style of the home, or the historically modest setting of the district.

 Non-structural and non-permanent decorative features such as plant pots, hanging plants, bird baths, etc., are acceptable.

 These features should be carefully installed and selected so that they do not damage, obscure, or overly detract from the character defining features of the historic property or district.

-Caption: Carefully installed non-structural decorative features may be added if desired.
+Carefully installed non-structural decorative features may be added if desired.